lionzan/Exponential-Ocean/exampleSite/content/working-together/_index.md

   Powerful People achieve an exponential Impact on Ocean sustainability.

 ---
-> I work with **integrity**, **transparency** and **out-of-the-box thinking** to help Powerful People achieve an exponential Impact on Ocean Sustainability.
+> ##### I work with **integrity**, **transparency** and **out-of-the-box thinking** to help Powerful People achieve an exponential Impact on Ocean Sustainability.

-## How we are going to work together
+## How We Are Going to Work Together

 Every client is different, every interaction is different.
-I will be able to create the perfect programme for you after knowing you a bit better.
+I will create the perfect programme for you after knowing you a bit better.
 To this purpose we start with a 2 hours free coaching session where we come to know each other.

 It's not just me wanting to know you.
 You too want to experience a powerful coaching session with me.
 Both you and I want to see whether we are a good fit, whether there is good chemistry to help you achieve your objective.

-#### Uncomfortable questions
+#### Uncomfortable Questions

 I warn you that I might ask you uncomfortable questions, about things that you hide deep down inside.
 But don't be alarmed, I will always ask for your permission to dig deep and you will always be in the position to ask me to give you a break.